- Upload the “pmpro-import-users-from-csv” directory to the “/wp-content/plugins/” directory of your site.

 How it Works

-The Import Users From CSV by Ulrich Sossou allows you to create new users and update existing users by importing a simple CSV file.
+The Import Users From CSV plugin allows you to create new users and update existing users by importing a simple CSV file.

-This Paid Memberships Pro add on extends the functionality of Ulrich Sossou’s plugin, allowing you to automatically assign membership levels to users at import, update subscription information, or migrate and continue existing subscriptions simply by adding a few columns to your CSV file.
+This Paid Memberships Pro Add On extends the functionality that plugin, allowing you to automatically assign membership levels to users at import, update subscription information, or migrate and continue existing subscriptions simply by adding a few columns to your CSV file.